pwnieexpress/snapi/README.md

 ```

 :exclamation: *Note:* This class *must* have valid class methods with an arity
-of 1 for the Capability
+of 1 for each function declared in the capability defition.

 ### Sinatra Extension